Taxonomy

 General results

-- 41.2% of operating expenses were generated by eligible business activities aligned with EU taxonomy, compared to 38.4% in 2021.
+- 46.0% of Fixed Operating Expenses (Opex) was generated by eligible business activities aligned with the EU taxonomy, compared to 41.2% in 2022.

 Investments (CAPEX)